-East Los Angeles College conducts announced annual tests of its emergency response and evacuation procedures as well as unannounced ongoing training in the operations of our systems.
-Quarterly test of all emergency blue phones on campus are also conducted.
+East Los Angeles College - SGEC conducts announced annual tests of its emergency response and evacuation procedures as well as unannounced ongoing training in the operations of our systems.
 These tests are conducted in a collaborative effort by the Sheriff's Department staff, the Emergency Preparedness Team, and Plant Facilities.